anru/emitt/README.md

 Pull requests are the greatest contributions, so be sure they are focused in scope, and do avoid unrelated commits.

 -   Fork it!
--   Clone your fork: `git clone https://github.com/<your-username>/mitt`
+-   Clone your fork: `git clone https://github.com/<your-username>/emitt`
--   Navigate to the newly cloned directory: `cd mitt`
+-   Navigate to the newly cloned directory: `cd emitt`
 -   Create a new branch for the new feature: `git checkout -b my-new-feature`
 -   Install the tools necessary for development: `npm install`
 -   Make your changes.